RUMDLoop/CommandStationGUI/README.md

 4. Once you are done and would like to contribute to the master branch, make a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 Your code will be reviewed and merged in if it works and is good code
 5. Once it has been merged in, delete your branch and repeat this process

+### Components
+1. External Client (mostly HTML/Javascript) - displays data and sends commands
+2. Internal (Pod) Client (can be either Python or C++) - sends data and receives commands
+3. Server (mostly Python) - acts as a middleman between the two, it is the core of the system

 ### Warnings

 * DO NOT PUSH TO MASTER DIRECTLY